legacy-use/n8n-nodes/README.md

 This is an n8n community node.
 It lets you use legacy-use in your n8n workflows.

-legacy-use turns any desktop application—no API required—into a reliable, scriptable REST API.
+legacy-use turns any desktop application - no API required - into a reliable, scriptable REST API.
 It lets code and AI agents drive legacy software through its existing UI (RDP, VNC, Citrix, TeamViewer, etc.) with guardrails, logging, and observability.

 [Installation](#installation)
 [Operations](#operations)